 Engine Service & Repair

 At Kennedy Transmission, we want to ensure all Minnesotans have a reliable ride, which is why our staff of auto technicians are professionally trained and certified in every aspect of auto engine repair and maintenance.
-From overhauls to tune-ups, we can ensure your vehicle gets to and from where you need to go safely and efficiently.
-But just what parts make up your engine?
-And what are signs that something might be wrong with your ride?
+From overhauls to tune-ups, we can ensure your vehicle gets to and from where you need to go safely and efficiently – just contact your local shop for help!

 Your engine is made up of six main parts, including: